 Principle

 In addition to the standard company proposals on which the shareholders vote, shareholders themselves can present their own proposals that would require the company and/or its board of directors to take certain action.
-Due to the unique nature of each shareholder proposal, they need to be reviewed carefully on a case-by-case basis.
-The below guidance should help determine whether we support a given proposal.
+Due to the unique nature of each shareholder proposal, they need to be reviewed carefully on a case- by-case basis.
+The guidance below should help determine whether we support a given proposal.

 Guidance